LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D1-Functions.md

 - prompt
 - alert

+## Why Use Functions?

+- They let us reuse code without copying and pasting it.
+  They make our code DRY (Don't Repeat Yourself).
+- We can break code into smaller, more manageable parts.
+- Functions have names that help us remember what they do.
+- Functions can be tested independently.
+- Variables can be isolated into local scopes inside functions.

 ## Writing  a Function

  We can use pre-written functions, or write our own.
 We call this *defining* a function.

 ### A simple function